 It is unfortunate that such an amazing timepiece is basically useless after only 40 years, even though it is in excellent condition other than needing one easily replaceable part.
 How can Grand Seiko take so much pride in making the timepiece — but have such little concern in repairing it?
 The Swiss have a tradition of being able to repair their mechanical timepieces for many years, even very old pocket watches, apparently Grand Seiko does not feel longterm serviceability is as important.

-Editor’s Note: This article was originally planned to be a “before” and “after” piece showing what the timepiece looked like before and after being sent to Grand Seiko Japan for full service.
+NOTES: This article was originally planned to be a “before” and “after” piece showing what the timepiece looked like before and after being sent to Grand Seiko Japan for full service.
+Update (12/19/13): A spring was located in Japan, and the watch has received a full overhaul.
+Stay tuned as we will have an updated post soon.